 Why is vendor management important?
 We’re going to outline the real benefits of vendor management and how you can implement a process that helps you eliminate risk and headache.

 The practices put in place to ensure that working with vendors remains beneficial to the business is referred to as vendor management.
-From researching and sourcing vendors, all the way to issuing them payment, there is a constant process and flow of information.
+From researching and sourcing vendors, all the way to issuing them payment, and fulfilling the supply chain, there is a constant process and flow of information.

-What is the role of vendor management?
+What is the role of supplier management?
 Having an efficient vendor management system in place will help ensure that teams working with vendors in any capacity will always have full transparency into important vendor details.
-They will also be able to obtain the goods and services they need faster, and for a better price.
+A well-working supplier management process (that includes supplier performance management) will allow them to obtain the goods and services they need faster, and for a better price.

 The procure-to-pay or P2P process consists of several steps to ensure the fulfillment of a request for goods or services, and ends with delivering payment for those goods or services.